Ensembles and Friends of the Department of Music

 The World Beat Ensemble is a hand drumming group that performs music of West Africa, Brazil, Cuba, as well as original compositions.
 The aim of the course is to build skills in hand drumming technique, rhythm, and familiarity with various stylistic traits of drumming from around the world.
 The ensemble rehearses once a week, and performs regularly in the Fairbanks area.
 Enrollment in the ensemble is open to advanced and beginning players, both degree and non-degree seeking.

 The Alaska Trio was founded in 1974 as a faculty ensemble of the University of Alaska Fairbanks.
-It has metamorphosed through a series of personnel changes into its present members of pianist Eduard Zilberkant, violinist Bryan Hall and cellist Ryan Fitzpatrick.
 The Trio has concertized in Hawaii and the Pacific Northwest, and has played many Alaskan tours including performances of the Beethoven Triple Concerto with the Fairbanks’ Arctic Chamber Orchestra, the Juneau Symphony Orchestra and the National Symphony Orchestra in Washington D.C.
 In addition to performing the standard repertoire, the Alaska Trio is active in the exploration of little-known works, old and new.
 When joined by violist Gail Johansen and clarinetist Theodore DeCorso, the group becomes the Alaska Chamber Players.
 This group made its first recording, released nationally on the ORION label, of previously unrecorded works by Beethoven, Reinecke, and Ireland.
 The members of the Alaska Trio and Alaska Chamber Players are active individually as well as collectively as performers, clinicians, and teachers.